The Method 2 is to use the

 controlled by the Java Service Wrapper.

-First, please copy the following files into the Tomcat
+First, copy the following file into the Tomcat

 Rename the script file to reflect the name of the application.